Calculation of the Vacuum Energy Density using Zeta Function Regularization

-Now, the sign of the vacuum energy density in \eqref{eq:ZPE_def0} is represented by the $(-1)^{2j}$ sign factor which dictates that the vacuum energy contribution is positive for bosonic fields (e.g. $j=1$) and negative for fermionic fields (i.e. $j=1/2$), but only if one assumes that the integral in \eqref{eq:ZPE_def0} is a positive number tending to plus infinity (i.e. we obtain a positive value for the integral if we use an Ultraviolet (UV) cut-off for $k$ which is what is typically done in literature).
-However, this is not what we obtain using our Zeta regularization technique where we assign a \textit{negative} value to the otherwise divergent integral ${\int_{0}^\infty k^2 dk}$ in \eqref{eq:ZPE_def3} and hence a negative value for the integral in \eqref{eq:ZPE_def0}, and by doing so we reverse the vacuum energy density signs for the fermionic fields (positive) and massive bosonic fields (negative).
-This is indeed an unexpected turn of events but one that will result in calculating the observed positive CC! \\
+\\ Now, the sign of the vacuum energy density in \eqref{eq:ZPE_def0} is represented by the $(-1)^{2j}$ sign factor which dictates that the vacuum energy contribution is positive for bosonic fields (e.g. $j=1$) and negative for fermionic fields (i.e. $j=1/2$), but only if one assumes that the integral in \eqref{eq:ZPE_def0} is a positive number tending to plus infinity (i.e. we obtain a positive value for the integral if we use an Ultraviolet (UV) cut-off which is what is typically done in literature).
+However, this is not what we obtain using our Zeta regularization technique where we assign a \textit{negative} value to the otherwise divergent integral $\int_{0}^\infty \sqrt{1+x^2} x^2 {dx}$ in \eqref{eq:ZPE_zfr}, and by doing so we reverse the vacuum energy density signs for the fermionic fields (positive) and bosonic fields (negative).
+This is indeed an unexpected turn of events! \\